MJC Companies’ jobsites, leasing centers and models have re-opened in compliance with additional safety protocols of Executive Orders

 Homeowner Warranty Work:

-Staring June 8, MJC will resume non-emergency warranty work, appointments and inspections.
+In compliance with current restrictions, MJC may suspended non-emergency warranty work, appointments and inspections.
 All non-emergency warranty requests will be addressed in the order that they were received.
 Please be patient with us as we work through our backlog of warranty requests that we were not allowed to perform during the lockdown.
 So long as MJC has received your warranty request in writing prior to the expiration of your One-Year Warranty (Customer Service Page), your request will remain valid, regardless of any delay in our ability to respond.

 MJC will, and will require anybody performing warranty service work in your house, to comply with the safety protocols set forth in the Jobsite/Worker Preparedness section below.
 We also request that all homeowners perform a wellness check on themselves and their families prior to welcoming any workers in their home, or provide a wellness check in response to the request of any workers, and reschedule appointments in the event of any COVID-19 symptoms, illness, fevers or recent exposure to infected persons.